-Southwestern Jasmine Rice with Jasmine rice, red peppers, garlic, southwestern seasoning, and cilantro.
+You can make Southwestern Jasmine Rice with Jasmine rice, red peppers, garlic, southwestern seasoning, and cilantro.
 It’s the perfect side dish for a Mexican entree.

 Guess where I found it?
 In my purse, of all places.
-Evidently, I picked it up while shopping at Central Market some time ago.
+Evidently, I picked up the recipe card while shopping at Central Market some time ago.